deCrystals/ABC-Sales-Analysis/README.md

 * [Concluison](#conclusion)

 ## Introduction
- This project is aimed at performing Monthly Sales Analysis for a company with stores in 3 cities.
+ This project is aimed at Analysis for the BlackFriday Sales of a company in 3 cities and prediction of the Sales amount.
 The dataset, sourced from Kaggle, contains various features related to customer purchases and other sales-related factors.
-The project's primary objective is to predict the purchase amount based on these features.

 ## Data Source
 The data for this analysis was obtained from Kaggle, a platform that provides open datasets.
 The dataset includes customer demographics, product categories, and purchase amounts.
 * Dataset Name: Kaggle Sales Data